 Ready for the shot as the sunset prepares for some screen time

 As night set in, we made good use of our navigation lights for the final shot: aircraft stationary over the forest to give a bird’s eye view of the Jaguar driving along the rough track.
-This shot is not available to see yet, but it will be soon!
-Check our Vimeo Page to see it when it does!

 We were extremely chuffed to be asked to film aerial shots in Italy for a documentary about Royal chef Mario Andrisani, on a journey back to his home town to rediscovered his culinary roots, and meet some of the individuals who inspired him.